How Frugal Living Can Open Up Your Spending Possibilities

 My husband has been in the military for 18 years, and as an eligible service member, he gets great rates on park tickets.
 We bought a 5-day park hopper plus pass for $307 each for my husband and I (my daughter was free because she wasn’t three yet, her birthday was just a few weeks away).
 A regular price for that ticket option is $513 per person.
 Wowwza! $206 saved per person!

+Each year we set goals for our vacation time, it’s important to us.
 We build lasting memories during these vacations!
 We relax, we enjoy good food and see our daughter get all shy meeting Mary Poppins.
 Totally worth it!
+Our goal is to go to a Disney Park every two years, as we do want to travel to other places.

 I have also been saving for a solo vacation.
 I am naturally a very introverted person, and I need my alone time.
 Some of you may get this, while some of you crave the energy and fun that comes from being with lots of family & friends.
 This is another example of how we are all different.
 I have been saving money for a solo trip, and this past fall I saw a trip come up that is tip-top on my bucket list.
 A yoga retreat in Greece in July of 2019.
 I am SO EXCITED!

 Greece has been one of the places that I have always wanted to go, and the idea of a yoga retreat sounds so peaceful and rejuvenating.
+I’m really trying to focus on my health and making wellness a priority so the stars aligned!
 It’s hosted by Ambuja Yoga and its seven nights on the Greek Island of Lefkas.
 It is at the breathtaking Urania Villas, with twice daily yoga, almost all meals included, a couple of bodywork sessions, and a sailing excursion!
 If you do book a retreat, be sure to grab the discount code below!

 Ambuja Yoga has some other amazing yoga retreats on the books; they will also be in Portugal, as well as Southern California and in Oregon.